-uses a variety of words with multiple meanings continues to use a thesaurus enrichment Sentence structure; punctuation Sentence Structure uses a variety of complex sentences (e.g., The ball, which he hit powerfully, flew across the net to Roberto, who had raced to hit it.)
-Punctuation uses parentheses (e.g., for additional information) uses semi-colons uses colons (e.g. before extended quotations; to replace "for example"; follow a salutation) organization; content takes notes while listening writes about all story elements (e.g., character, conflict, atmosphere, plot) writes a multi-paragraph composition for academic purposes (e.g., descriptive, narrative, expository, or persuasive) writes a five paragraph essay adds details, examples, and explanations to convey meaning sequences text logically independently uses writing process edits own and peer writing demonstrates awareness of audience uses a variety of features to create an effective presentation or final product (e.g., technology, color, font) Grammar Nouns abstract nouns (e.g., advice, information, beauty, knowledge, philosophy, demo- cracy) + a, an, the, or no article (e.g., He had a good knowledge of science.
+Vocabulary continues to use and develop academic vocabulary

+- Knowledge of uses a variety of words with multiple meanings

+words • continues to use a thesaurus

+- Word choice

+- Word

+enrichment

+Sentence Sentence Structure

+structure; - uses a variety of complex sentences (e.g., The ball, which he hit powerfully,

+punctuation flew across the net to Roberto, who had raced to hit it.)

+Punctuation

+uses parentheses (e.g., for additional information)

+uses semi-colons

+uses colons (e.g. before extended quotations; to replace "for example";

+follow a salutation)

+Form; takes notes while listening

+organization; • writes about all story elements (e.g., character, conflict, atmosphere, plot)

+content

+• writes a multi-paragraph composition for academic purposes (e.g., descriptive ,

+narrative, expository, or persuasive)

+writes a five paragraph essay

+adds details, examples, and explanations to convey meaning

+sequences text logically

+independently uses writing process

+edits own and peer writing

+demonstrates awareness of audience

+• uses a variety of features to create an effective presentation or final product

+(e.g., technology, color, font)

+Grammar Nouns

+abstract nouns (e.g., advice, information, beauty, knowledge, philosophy, demo- cracy) + a, an, the, or no article (e.g., He had a good knowledge of science.
 He had knowledge about many things.)
+Pronouns

+relative: who, that, which, whose in defining relative clause (e.g., The man who drives the bus smiles a lot.)

+Verbs

-Pronouns relative: who, that, which, whose in defining relative clause (e.g., The man who drives the bus smiles a lot.)
-Verbs present and past perfect (e.g., He has just finished.) simple passive (e.g., The dog was found in the park last Friday.) conditional statement: cannot be fulfilled (e.g., If I had known that they were celebrating a birthday, I would have brought a cake.)
-Adjectives and Adverbs the + adjective (e.g., The small round ball is mine.) does not confuse adjectives and adverbs gerund as adjective or as part of a compound noun (e.g., running water, walking stick, diving board) - either, neither Adverbs of possibility (e.g., probably, possibly, definitely) Negation with conjunction unless (e.g., Don't spend the money unless you need new clothes.)
-Transition Words and Phrases variety of transition words and phrases used correctly and extensively throughout the writing
+present and past perfect (e.g., He has just finished.) simple passive (e.g., The dog was found in the park last Friday.) conditional statement: cannot be fulfilled (e.g., If I had known that they were celebrating a birthday, I would have brought a cake.)

+Adjectives and Adverbs

+the + adjective (e.g., The small round ball is mine.)

+does not confuse adjectives and adverbs

+gerund as adjective or as part of a compound noun (e.g., running water, walking stick, diving board)

+- either, neither

+Adverbs

+of possibility (e.g., probably, possibly, definitely)

+Negation

+with conjunction unless (e.g., Don't spend the money unless you need new clothes.)

+Transition Words and Phrases

+variety of transition words and phrases used correctly and extensively throughout the writing

-LEARNER WRITING EXEMPLAR: GRADE 11 - B1.2
+LEARNER WRITING EXEMPLAR: GRADE 12 - B1.2